- Search The Registry

 *Ted Blakey was born on this date in 1925.
 He was a Black businessman.

 In the Dakotas, Blacks did not find the same attitudes toward them that were prevalent in Southern states, but the discriminatory language still found its way into early territorial laws.
-Gov. William Jayne, in his first message to the new territorial legislature in 1862, called for a ban on slavery.
+In his first message to the new territorial legislature in 1862, Gov. William Jayne called for a ban on slavery.
 Despite his entreaty, a committee passed a bill preventing “persons of color” from residing in the Dakota Territory.
 Fortunately, the full House rejected the measure.
 Still, the Organic Act that authorized a government for Dakota Territory declared that only “every free white male inhabitant of the United States…shall be entitled to vote at the first election.”
 Not until 1868 did the legislature delete the word “white.”
-Similarly, schools were “equally free and accessible to all white children,” until 1868.
+Similarly, schools were “equally free and accessible to all white children” until 1868.

 Blakey became the owner of a successful janitorial service and pest control business in Yankton.
 In 1960, Blakey was Alpha Lodge #10 P.H.A. and Eastern Star South Dakota Outstanding Negro Citizen.
 He was also president of the school board and the PTA and active in the Jaycees and Kiwanis.
 “It was never really that bad,” Blakey recalled in a 2001 interview, though there were incidents of discrimination in the 1960s.

 South Dakota’s chapter of the National Association for the Advancement of Colored People (NAACP) surveyed the state and found certain restaurants in Sioux Falls, Rapid City, Huron, Mitchell, and other larger towns refused to allow Blacks to eat in.
 Another survey by the Black Hills Civil Rights Committee revealed that 90 percent of bars and barbershops and 30 percent of restaurants and motels in Rapid City refused service to Blacks.